AndreiBalan-dev/iBudgets/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgements
-We would like to thank the #CodedexSummerHackathon2024 for organizing this amazing hackathon.
+We would like to thank the #HeadstarerHackathon for organizing this amazing hackathon.

 ## Contact
 For any queries or collaboration opportunities, feel free to reach out to us!